SINCE THE ESTABLISHMENT of Alberta’s First Nations Gaming Policy in 2001, Indian Gaming in the province has been a much discussed topic.

 As shown above, for every dollar earned, 30% is returned to Host Nations (Casino Operators), 40% is invested into the First Nations Development Fund (FNDF), and the final 30% is invested into the Alberta Lottery Fund (ALF).1 This deal, appearing very beneficial to host communities on the surface, includes an “unexpected proviso” of allocating 30% to the Alberta Lottery Fund.
 As outlined by Drs.
 Yale Belanger and Robert Williams in 2012, this proviso supports non-Indigenous programming.2

 To elaborate, gaming revenues allow Host communities to support a variety of projects ranging from long-term financing, construction, housing, recreation and economic development.

-The FNDF is an application driven grant program which allocates the 40% of revenues to projects in First Nations communities to address chronic underfunding in areas of economic, social and community development.
+The FNDF is an application-driven grant program that allocates the 40% of revenues to projects in First Nations communities to address chronic underfunding in areas of economic, social and community development.
 The remaining 30% remains in the ALF and is spread across eleven ministries for a variety of programs benefiting everyday Albertans and supporting various community initiatives.4

 This is problematic.

 Given the poor state of infrastructure and economies in First Nations communities, Belanger and Williams argued that the Province of Alberta should reconsider its 30% take from the First Nations casinos and redirect it back into the First Nations Development Fund, minus administration of the gaming legislation.5 This conclusion was based upon the reality that First Nations comprise 3% of the Alberta’s population, contributed +25% to the ALF, but accessed just 0.12 percent of available charitable monies during the period 2006–11.

 Accessing so little while contributing so much of the ALF ($284,322,077) creates an impression – but very likely a reality – of limited access for First Nations to the ALF.6 This is deeply unfair.